What is an Internship? - The Basics

 Employers develop a job description which outlines duties and responsibilities to determine the role an intern will play within an organization.

-Cooperative Education is first and foremost an educational program.
+Internships are first and foremost an educational program.
 Work environments that provide a relevant learning experience are win/win for both employers and students.
-[No more than 20% of the intern's responsibilities may be administrative/clerical in nature.]
+[No more than 20% of the intern's responsibilities may be administrative/clerical or non-degree related in nature.]

 Employers give back to the community while creating a local workforce.